California Fires: How to Help

 What are the greatest health needs following the wildfires?

-Project HOPE’s team has visited shelters across Los Angeles to identify the greatest needs, which include personal protective equipment, hygiene supplies, bedding, and other non-food items.
-Additionally, local community-based organizations have highlighted the vulnerability of unhoused populations and other marginalized communities who may not have access to government support.
+In the immediate aftermath of the fires, Project HOPE’s team visited shelters across Los Angeles to identify the greatest needs, which included PPE, hygiene supplies, bedding, and other non-food items.
+Additionally, local community-based organizations highlighted the vulnerability of unhoused populations and other marginalized communities who may not have access to government support.

-Additionally, mental health issues increase greatly during natural disasters.
-There will be a great need for mental health support during the emergency and throughout the recovery phase as tens of thousands of people are displaced from their homes.
+Mental health issues increase greatly during natural disasters.
 Exposure to climate events increases the risk of anxiety, depression, and post-traumatic stress disorder (PTSD).
 After Hurricane Katrina, nearly half of survivors experienced some form of anxiety or mood disorder, with one in six developing PTSD.
 While wildfires differ from hurricanes and the scales of devastation are different, we know that mental health issues are likely to skyrocket following this disaster.

 “I’ve faced crises and emergencies across the country and around the world, but the apocalyptic conditions unfolding here in my own community of Los Angeles are unlike anything I’ve ever experienced,” said Chessa Latifi, Deputy Director of Emergency Preparedness and Response for Project HOPE.
-“Fires with little to no containment continue to burn across the region – including in heavily populated areas – forcing 180,000 people to evacuate and putting another 200,000 on alert.
+“The immediate destruction is staggering, but the long-term impacts will be felt for years to come – impacting people’s mental health, straining our health systems, and leaving thousands without a home or community to return to.”

 “The immediate destruction is staggering, but the long-term impacts will be felt for years to come – impacting people’s mental health, straining our health systems, and leaving thousands without a home or community to return to.”